Department of Geography (University of Washington)

-The Department of Geography at the University of Washington is a key site for the contemporary development of critical geography and was a significant location for the quantitative revolution.
-The department is located in Seattle, Washington and has been highly ranked among leading geography graduate programs in the United States.
+The Department of Geography is an academic department within the Social Sciences Division at the College of Arts and Sciences at the University of Washington.

 History

 Coursework in geography have been offered at the University of Washington at least since the 1890s, although no department was formally established.
 Early courses included political geography and physical geography.

 When the university was reorganized at its new location between Lake Union and Lake Washington in 1895, geography coursework was offered through the Department of Geology and Mineralogy in Denny Hall.
 Science Hall (now Parrington Hall) would become the new home for the department in 1902.
 Direction for new geographic coursework came under Henry Landes, who was head of the department, and had studied with William Morris Davis at Harvard University.

 George T. Renner (Columbia) was hired in 1927 as the first geographer, and expanded the course offerings, which were dominated by physical geography.
 New courses included economic geography and human geography.
 In 1928, the department's title was renamed Department of Geology and Geography.
 Since 1928, there have been twelve heads (or chairs) of the department (Geography would become its own department in 1935):